xebialabs/xl-release-samples/mysql-jdbc-export-hook/README.md

 This sample is intended to show how to develop custom JDBC export hook which takes completed releases, extracts some data and puts it into a 3rd-party database.
 It has been tested with MySQL 5.6.

+There is also a [community sql export hook](https://github.com/xebialabs-community/xlr-sql-export-hook) that exports more  data.

 Requirements: XL Release 4.7.0+.

 There are 2 ways to load this export hook into XL Release: